-Alaskan trooper, Jack Holcombe believes that Robert Hansen is a serial killer who abducts young girls then tortures and sexually assaults them then kills them.
-But he doesn't have enough evidence to justify a search warrant of Hansen's premises.
-He knows one of his victims, Cyndy Paulsen somehow survived so he tries to find her and asks her to help him.
-But when he finds her, she's a junkie and has trust issues.
-So Holcombe has to try and earn her trust so that she could help him.
-But Hansen is still doing it.Written by
+Alaska Trooper Jack Holcombe believes Robert Hansen is a serial killer who abducts young girls, tortures and sexually assaults them, then kills them.
+But Holcombe doesn't have enough evidence to get a search warrant for Hansen's premises.
+Holcombe knows that one victim, Cyndy Paulsen, somehow survived, so he decides to seek her help, but he finds that she's now a junkie with trust issues.
+Holcombe has to earn her trust; meanwhile, Hansen is still hunting and killing girls.Written by

 38 of 55 people found this review helpful.

 Was this review helpful to you?